nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 pip install mkdocs
 ```

-To check if MkDocs was successfully installed, run mkdocs with `version` flag:
+To check if MkDocs was successfully installed, run mkdocs with `--version` flag:

 ```
 $ mkdocs --version